GluuFederation/docs-openbanking-prod/docs/source/par-jarm.md

 PAR enables the OAuth clients to push the payload of an authorization request directly to the authorization server in exchange for a request URI value.
 This request URI value is used as reference to the authorization request payload data in a subsequent call to the authorization endpoint.

-    We can set different PAR lifetime for the different clients.
+    We can set different PAR lifetimes for different clients.
 PAR lifetime will be 600 seconds if it is unspecified.

 We have a new configuration property for PAR as: